This article was written in collaboration by Piktochart’s design team, the industrious creators of the templates you love.

-The financial services industry is similar to the healthcare industry in that both typically seek out fonts that embody professionalism and reliability.
+The financial services industry is similar to the healthcare industry in that both typically seek out brand fonts that embody professionalism and reliability.

-However, unlike the healthcare sector, the finance industry is now attempting to use more modern fonts and new color palettes.
+However, unlike the healthcare sector, the finance industry is now attempting to use more modern logo fonts and new color palettes.